Updated: March 2018

 - Behind Russia, the United States has declared the second-largest stockpile of chemical agents.

-- As of Nov.
-30, 2014 the United States had destroyed 24,924 metric tons, or 90 percent, of its total category 1 chemical weapons stockpile.
+- As of Oct.
+31, 2017, the United States had destroyed 25,154 metric tons, or about 91 percent, of its declared Category 1 chemical weapons stockpile.
 The United States has completed destruction of all its Category 2 and 3 chemical weapons.

-- Due to environmental concerns requiring that materials at certain facilities be neutralized rather than incinerated, the United States does not expect to complete destruction until 2021, nine years after the Chemical Weapons Convention deadline.
-However, in March 2017, Conrad Whyne, chief of the Defense Department’s Program Executive Office, Assembled Chemical Weapons Alternatives, stated that all chemical weapons will be destroyed by 2023.
-Destruction of the United States’ largest remaining stockpile of chemical weapons began in March of 2015 at Colorado’s Pueblo Chemical Depot.
+- Destruction of the United States’ largest remaining stockpile of chemical weapons began in March of 2015 at Colorado’s Pueblo Chemical Depot.
 Upon completion, the Blue Grass Army Depot in Richmond, Kentucky will have the last remaining chemical agent stockpile in the United States.

 In April 2010, the United States and Russia signed a successor agreement to the original Strategic Arms Reduction Treaty (START) accord.
 The 2010 agreement, known as New START, commenced on Feb.
 5, 2011.
-It requires that both sides reduce their arsenals to 1,550 deployed strategic nuclear weapons on no more than 700 ICMBs, SLMBs, and bombers by 2018.
+It requires that both sides reduce their arsenals to 1,550 deployed strategic nuclear weapons on no more than 700 ICMBs, SLMBs, and bombers by Feb.
+5, 2018 and both sides met the limits by the deadline.
 In addition, it contains rigorous monitoring and verification provisions to ensure compliance with the agreement.
 President Donald Trump has repeatedly questioned the value of New START, calling it a “one-sided” agreement.

 Nuclear Reduction Beyond New START